CheeGuang/FED_S10258143A_JeffreyLee_Assg01/README.md

 - It will a navigation bar for users to easily navigate around the KFC website
 - It will include banners on the current events/promotions as a slideshow.
 - It will include a footer with content related to the company and its social media sites.
+- Action Buttons to allow users to access various features such as Menu Page, Locate Us and Contact Us

 ### Menu: